tarex/WolverineJS/README.md

 installation
 ===========
+you can install with its generator.

-	npm install wolverinejs --save
+	npm install wolv -g

+then , it will do the rest of the thing

+	wolv yourAppName

+or

+	wolv

+thts it . it will generate the primary boilerplate for you .

 It uses ExpressJS and Nunjucks templating engine .
-You need to follow this folder structure to make it work .
+This is the basic folder structure .